Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Contact insurance and make the claim.

-- Choose a repair shop.
+- Choose an auto body shop.

-- Take your car to the garage.
+- Take your car to the repair shop.

 - Follow up with your insurance company and the garage.